 The Old Taylor School is located at 1030 N. Main St.

-1:00 pm Ringley to present at BHCHS @ Big Horn Woman’s Club clubhouse
+1:00 pm BHCHS to meet Sunday @ Big Horn Woman’s Club clubhouse